Learning TOGETHER, Rooted in GOD

 School Ethos and Values - The teaching of values is covered in PSHE, during daily worship and through our topic work in class when applicable.
 Our termly values (the cycle of which can be found HERE) are shared with parents through the school's weekly newsletter.

-Our Mission Statement and Aims can be found HERE
+Our Statement of Intent can be found HERE

 Please click on the link above for the British Values Policy along with for further examples of teaching and learning

 At St Lawrence CE Primary School we uphold and teach pupils about the 'British Values' as directed under new Ofsted guidance, September 2014.
 Democracy, rule of law, individual liberty, mutual respect and tolerance of those of different faiths are taught explicitly through PSHE, Citizenship and RE, and are revisited and emphasised during worship.
 We deliver a broad and balanced curriculum in which we actively promote British Values, and the children's work is evidence of this.
 Actively promoting also means challenging pupils, staff or parents expressing opinions contrary to fundamental British Values, including ‘extremist’ views.